swalak/spring-exercise/README.md

 ## Goal
-Create a company search application using Spring Boot 2.5.12.
+Create a company search application using Spring Boot 3.1.3 or higher.

 Expose an endpoint that uses the `TruProxyAPI` to do a company and officer lookup via name or registration number.